What is a BEO at Events? A Complete Guide to Banquet Event Orders

 While a BEO helps capture event details and needs, who’s helping with your staffing needs?

-Event professionals are increasingly using gig economy apps for the variety of benefits they provide, such as cost-effectiveness, flexibility, lower overhead, access to specialized skills, and the ability to trial workers before making permanent hires.
+Event professionals are increasingly using gig economy apps for the variety of benefits they provide.
+This includes cost-effectiveness, flexibility, lower overhead, access to specialized skills, and the ability to trial workers before making permanent hires.

 If you need to find skilled workers with banquet experience who are accustomed to the details of a BEO, check out shiftNOW!